HilmarBirgir/MockItYourself/README.md

 [![License](https://img.shields.io/cocoapods/l/MockItYourself.svg?style=flat)](http://cocoapods.org/pods/MockItYourself)
 [![Platform](https://img.shields.io/cocoapods/p/MockItYourself.svg?style=flat)](http://cocoapods.org/pods/MockItYourself)

+Note: Be aware is the readme for Swift 3.0.
+See the branch `miy-swift-2.3` for Swift 2.3 documentation.

 `MockItYourself` is an attempt to create a mocking framework for Swift.
 Currently, you can't dynamically create classes in Swift and it is therefore impossible to create a powerful mocking framework like [OCMock](http://ocmock.org/). `MockItYourself` is an attempt to reduce the boilerplate needed to manually create mocks.

 `MockItYourself` is heavily inspired by [SwiftMock](https://github.com/mflint/SwiftMock) and could in some ways be considered a fork of that project.